Buying Vs Renting in NYC: What’s Your Best Option?

 Are You Ready to Buy?

-Normally, purchasing real estate will require most Americans to take out a mortgage.
+Typically, purchasing real estate will require most Americans to take out a mortgage.

 Depending on the type of mortgage, you may need to put down anywhere from 0% to 20% (in some rare cases, some co-ops require higher than a 20% down payment, sometimes as high as 40%-50%).

-If you have poor credit and little to no savings, there might be some government-backed programs you might qualify for, but overall your chances won't be great in getting a mortgage.
+If you have poor credit and little to no savings, there might be some government-backed programs you might qualify for, but overall, your chances won't be great in getting a mortgage.

 The Cons of Buying